In Historic Pick, Joe Biden Taps Kamala Harris To Be His Running Mate

 The critiques raised cries of sexism — particularly a Politico report saying former Sen. Chris Dodd of Connecticut, a member of Biden's vice presidential selection committee, was surprised that Harris had no "remorse" for the attack.

 Many Democrats pointed out that Biden, George H.W.
-Bush, John Edwards and other men who became running mates of people they had faced in a presidential primary rarely faced questions about whether they had any "remorse" for campaign critiques, or whether they were too "ambitious" for the No.2 job.
+Bush, John Edwards and other men who became running mates of people they had opposed in a presidential primary rarely faced questions about whether they had any "remorse" for campaign critiques, or whether they were too "ambitious" for the No. 2 job.

 As the Harris criticisms ticked up in the weeks before the pick, Biden's campaign tried to diffuse them.
 "Ambitious women make history, change the world, and win.
 Our campaign is full of ambitious women going all out for Joe Biden," Biden's campaign manager, Jen O'Malley Dillon, tweeted in late July.